mongodb/specifications/source/bson-corpus/bson-corpus.rst

 Deprecated types
 ----------------

 The corpus files for deprecated types are provided for informational purposes.
 Implementations MAY ignore or modify them to match legacy treatment of deprecated types.
+The ``converted_bson`` and ``converted_extjson`` fields MAY be used to test conversion to a standard type or MAY be ignored.

 Implementation Notes
 ====================